-Working entirely from home, not having any face to face meetings with colleagues, candidates, or clients is not something the recruitment industry was used to.
+Working entirely from home, and not having any face-to-face meetings with colleagues, candidates, or clients is not something the recruitment industry was used to.

 Most of us have had time to adjust to the current situation and find ways how to make it work.
-To see how one our teams is coping with the lockdown and recruiting from home, we caught up with Charlie Fitzpatrick who recruits for our Housing Needs division.
+To see how one of our teams is coping with the lockdown and recruiting from home, we caught up with one of the consultants who recruits for our Housing Needs division.